Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/altinity-kb-recovering-from-complete-metadata-loss-in-zookeeper.md

 CREATE TABLE table_name ...
 ENGINE=ReplicatedMergeTree('zookeeper_path','replica_name');
 ```

-The second and more difficult task is to populate zookeeper with information of clickhouse data parts.
+The second and more difficult task is to populate zookeeper with information of ClickHouse data parts.
 As mentioned above, ClickHouse stores the reference data about all parts of replicated tables in ZooKeeper, so we have to traverse all partitions and re-attach them to the recovered replicated table in order to fix that.

 {{% alert title="Info" color="info" %}}
 Starting from ClickHouse version 21.7 there is SYSTEM RESTORE REPLICA command